Why Bishop Kelley High School?

 What is the Blessed Stanley Rother Academic Support Program?

-The mission of the Blessed Stanley Rother Academic Support Program is to provide services to ensure that students with disabilities are offered a challenging, faith-based education with high expectations of academic, social and spiritual growth in an environment of love and acceptance.
+The mission of the Blessed Stanley Rother Academic Support Program is to provide services to ensure that students with additional learning needs are offered a challenging, faith-based education with high expectations of academic, social and spiritual growth in an environment of love and acceptance.
 Each student/family requesting admission to the program will participate in an evaluation process to determine if the support and resources are available and are in the best interest of the student, family and learning community.
 To learn more, visit the Academic Support page.

 What is the Brother Bernadine Scholars Program?